 - VMware Storage vMotion performance is heavily dependent on the available storage infrastructure bandwidth.
-We therefore recommend you consider the information in "VMware vMotion and Storage vMotion" on page 58 when planning a deployment. - Consider providing flash devices for the vSphere Flash Infrastructure layer.
-This layer can be used to store a host swap file (as described in "Memory Overcommit Techniques" on page 26) and for vSphere Flash Read Cache (vFRC) files (as described in "vSphere Flash Read Cache (vFRC)" on page 30). - The vSphere Flash Infrastructure layer can be composed of PCIe flash cards or SAS- or SATA-connected SSD drives, with the PCIe flash cards typically performing better than the SSD drives. - Consider choosing storage hardware that supports VMware vStorage APIs for Array Integration (VAAI).
-VAAI can improve storage scalability by offloading some operations to the storage hardware instead of performing them in ESXi.
+We therefore recommend you consider the information in "VMware vMotion and Storage vMotion" on page 64 when planning a deployment. - Consider providing flash devices for the vSphere Flash Infrastructure layer.
+This layer can be used to store a host swap file (as described in "Memory Overcommit Techniques" on page 27) and for vSphere Flash Read Cache (vFRC) files (as described in "vSphere Flash Read Cache (vFRC)" on page 32). - The vSphere Flash Infrastructure layer can be composed of PCIe flash cards or SAS- or SATA-connected SSD drives, with the PCIe flash cards typically performing better than the SSD drives. - Consider choosing storage hardware that supports VMware vStorage APIs for Array Integration (VAAI), allowing some operations to be offloaded to the storage hardware instead of being performed in ESXi. - Though the degree of improvement is dependent on the storage hardware, VAAI can improve storage scalability, can reduce storage latency for several types of storage operations, can reduce the ESXi host CPU utilization for storage operations, and can reduce storage network traffic.